nicktheway/academic-kickstart/content/en/post/Getting_started_with_R.md

 Just write the command in the console or in a script and execute it.

 ### Arrays and matrices
-After upholding the "Hello World" tradition lets move into the foundation of the things we'll do with R, which are data related.
+After upholding the "Hello World" tradition let's move into the foundation of the things we'll do with R, which are data related.
-Our data will usually be part of vectors so lets see how to make one.
+Our data will usually be part of vectors so let's see how to make one.

 ```r
 A = c(1, 2, 3)   # Creates a vector of <double> values and stores it to A.